outreachy/website/docs/privacy-policy.md

 Outreachy manages several mailing lists.
 The subscriber list is hidden from other subscribers, so your e-mail information will not be shared unless you post to the list.
 All mailing lists are moderated, so that spammers cannot send unwanted e-mail.
 Mailing list subscriber lists are never sold or distributed to third parties.
 You can unsubscribe from any of these lists directly through the mailing list website.

-The Outreachy website sends automated e-mails to applicants who have filled out an eligibility check, mentors, and coordinators.
+The Outreachy website sends automated e-mails to applicants who have filled out an initial application, mentors, and coordinators.
 By signing up to participate in the program, you agree to receive notification e-mails at the e-mail address listed in your account.
 We are working to allow Outreachy website users to opt-out of e-mail notifications in the future.

 Cookies and Other Browser Information
 ===